Your safety is important to us. Please read more about our Stay Safe program.

 Urban planners had their eyes on this underused area of Manhattan’s West Side, just southwest of Midtown, since the 1950s.
-Thanks to a major rezoning and decades of hard work, what was once little more than rail yards and a convention center is now filled with luxury high-rise apartments, towering office buildings, high-end shopping and dining, massive art installations and a shiny new subway station.
+Thanks to a major rezoning and decades of hard work, what was once little more than rail yards and a convention center is now filled with luxury high-rise apartments, towering office buildings, high-end shopping and dining, massive art installations and a new subway station.

 Phase 1 of the project opened to the public in early 2019, while Phase 2 is expected to be completed by 2024.
 There’s already so much to eat, drink, see and do in this buzzy hotspot, so head over and experience the brand new Hudson Yards.

 Shopping and Dining

 The Shops and Restaurants at Hudson Yards is a sprawling retail space housing over 100 shops and 25 restaurants.
 Many of the

 restaurants are the work of celebrity chefs, like Thomas Keller’s TAK Room, José Andrés’ Mercado Little Spain and David Chang’s